 If you both say yes or maybe to an idea, you’ll be able to store it for later use.

 Depending upon how “spicy” you want the app to be, you can choose three levels of risque-ness: Vanilla, Cinnamon, and Red Hot Chili Pepper.

-Desire is not just a sexy couples app either, it’s got some sweet date night ideas.
+Desire is not just a sexy couples app either, it’s got some sweet date ideas for couples.
 The mild cards have some genuinely romantic suggestions, so there’s a nice balance here.

-Looking for the best budgeting app for couples?
+Looking for the best budget app for couples?
 I’m obsessed with You Need a Budget, aka YNAB.
 This is primarily a desktop-based budgeting program but oh my goodness is it helpful.

 YNAB is the tool you need if you’ve never budgeted before but you KNOW you need to.
 There are other good budgeting apps, like Mint, that are great for a basic overview of your financial situation.
 But for those of us who need to go a little more down to the bare bones or who want to start with the basics, YNAB ticks all the boxes.

 The tool is built on a simple premise: Every dollar needs a job.

 When you have money coming into your account, it goes in the ‘To Be Budgeted’ category.
 Then you create your various categories and allocate money to each one.